-Nancy Popson has taught the 2-Day Monkey class at Aspen Hill Cooperative Nursery School since 2011 and the 3-Day Monkey class since 2015.
+Nancy Popson has taught at Aspen Hill Cooperative Nursery School since 2011.
 In addition, Mrs. Popson has taught Lunch Bunch programs for the Monkey classes since 2009.
 She also worked as the Primary Caregiver in the PHP Program (Nursery) and as a substitute teacher for the Panda, Lion, and Tiger classes from 2008-2015.
 Mrs. Popson has a B.A. and M.A. in Russian Area Studies and was certified in 2008 as an early childhood education teacher.
 Her own children attended Aspen Hill Cooperative Nursery School from 2005-2010, and it was her experience as a co-oping parent that led her to teaching as a second career.

 Hillary Clagett’s association with AHCNS started in 1997 when her youngest daughter joined the Pandas class.
 While her daughter was enrolled at AHCNS, Hillary worked as the primary caregiver in the Parent Helper Program (Nursery), then became director in August of 2000, and the Tigers’ teacher in 2002.
 Hillary attended Western Maryland College and has been a certified early childhood education teacher since 1989, working at various area preschools before she was married and had children.
 A Bethesda native, she’s been a Rockville resident for 26 years.